 It’s important to note that while many courses are offered every semester, more advanced classes are offered less frequently- often once a year, or even every two years.
 Rotations are subject to change.
 See your advisor or the director for more information.

-If you are a major or minor and are trying to register in a class that is full, contact the DFPA at firstname.lastname@example.org to be put on a waiting list.
-Keep in mind that many DFPA classes have enrollment caps.
+Many DFPA classes have enrollment caps.
 These caps ensure that our majors and minors, including any declared incoming freshmen, are able to enroll in the classes they need to complete their degree.
-If you are trying to enroll in order to complete your Core or elective requirements, please check back once all enrollment is complete for any spaces that may be left.
+If you are a Fine Arts major or minor and are trying to register in a class that is full, contact the Director of Fine Arts who can register you.
+If you are a non-Fine Arts major or minor trying to enroll in order to complete your Core or elective requirements, please check LOCUS once all enrollment is complete for any spaces that may be left.

 Make sure to check for prerequisites while enrolling.
 If you have not taken appropriate prerequisites, then do not enroll in the course.
 The department will remove you from it later, but meanwhile you’ll prevent others from enrolling.
 See your advisor if your schedule makes it necessary to take courses out of sequence.